kimberntsson/repo-excercise/README.md

 ## Installation and Setup

-To set up the database, do the following:
+To configure the database, follow these steps:

-1. **Install MySQL**: Download and install MySQL on your machine if you haven't done so.
+1. **Install MySQL**: Download and install MySQL on your computer if it is not already installed.

 2. **Download SQL File**: Obtain the [LittleLemonDB.sql](./LittleLemonDB.sql) file from this repository.

 3. **Import and Execute in MySQL Workbench**:
     - Open MySQL Workbench.
-    - Navigate to `Server` > `Data Import`.
+    - Go to `Server` > `Data Import`.
-    - Choose `Import from Self-Contained File` and load the `LittleLemonDB.sql` file.
+    - Select `Import from Self-Contained File` and load the `LittleLemonDB.sql` file.
-    - Click `Start Import` to both import and execute the SQL commands from the file.
+    - Click `Start Import` to both import and execute the SQL commands contained in the file.

-Your database should now be set up and populated with tables and stored procedures.
+Your database should now be set up and populated with all the necessary tables and stored procedures.

 ## Stored Procedures

 ### GetMaxQuantity()
-This stored procedure retrieves the maximum quantity of a specific item that has been ordered.
-It's useful for inventory management.
+This stored procedure retrieves the highest quantity of a specific item that has been ordered.
+It's helpful for managing inventory.

 ```sql
 CREATE PROCEDURE GetMaxQuantity()